ftkalcevic/MQTT_AR844/README.md

 This is linux code to read the AR844 Smart Sensor sound level meter.

-I polls the usb device (yes polls) every 500ms.
+It polls the usb device (yes polls) every 500ms.
 It accumulates the results for one minute then publishes the avg/min/max to the MQTT subject tele/HOSTNAME/ar844/data.

 It uses mosquitto, and libusb-1.0 libraries.